ErikVagil/ErikVagil/README.md

 My name is Erik Vagil.
 I'm an undergraduate student at Brigham Young University in Provo, UT, set to graduate in April 2025 with my BS in Computer Science.
 I work for Dr. Fulda in the [DRAGN Labs](https://dragn.ai) on campus as a software developer/research assistant.
 We do natural language processing and large language model research—it's pretty cool.
 What do I bring to the table?

-- 💨 I breathe life into theoretical research and make meaningful impacts on real people's lives.
 - 🏃 I accelerate the research process by building project-specific software.
-- 📄 I design, build, test, and maintain the software I produce, making them last.
+- 📄 I design, build, test, and maintain the software I produce.
-- 👥 I collaborate closely with coworkers, teammates, clients, etc. and nail requirements.
+- 👥 I collaborate closely with coworkers, teammates, clients, etc.

-I'm not all work, though.
+Here are some of my hobbies!

 - 🪈 I'm a flautist of over 10 years.
 I'm currently trying to learn Chaminade's Flute Concertino in D major.
 - 🎮 I love playing video games, especially skill and story-driven games like Resident Evil Village and the Mass Effect trilogy.